ixvu/w4111_wiki/Home.md

 ## Format

-Write your notes using LaTeX, with figures in Encapsulated PostScript (generated from xfig or Adobe Illustrator or whatever you want).
-Start from the provided scribe template, which sets the style.
+Write your notes using Markdown with proper heading, lists, and code blocks.

 ## Timing

 Scribe notes should be completed and shared with the course staff within 2 days of the lecture.
+We encourage scribes to take notes directly in markdown in class and refine it after class.
 The course staff will send you comments or schedule a meeting to go over the text.
 The staff will make suggestions, you will make a second pass, and submit it.
-The goal will be to get the notes out by one week after the corresponding class.
+The goal will be to get the notes out within one week after the corresponding class.